AdaCore/gnatstudio/docs/users_guide/main_window.rst

 If you click on the left icon of the filter, GPS brings up a popup menu to allow you to configure the filter:

-* You can use the first three entries to chose the search algorith (full text match, regular expression, or fuzzy matching).
+* Use the first three entries to chose the search algorith (full text match, regular expression, or fuzzy matching).
 These modes are similar to the ones used in the omni-search (:ref:`omni_search`).

 * The next entry is :guilabel:`Revert filter`.
 When you select this option, the lines that do not match the filter are displayed, instead of the default behavior that displays ones that match the filter.
-You can also enabled this mode temporarily by starting the filter with the string `not:`.
+You can also enable this mode temporarily by beginning the filter with the string `not:`.
 For example, a filter in the :guilabel:`Locations` view saying `not:warning` will hide all warning messages.